05 Sep Keep Asking Why

 It pays to keep asking why.
 That’s our job as consultants, and that’s how we can provide so much more value than merely saying yes.

-Often, customers will ask for a particular feature that may or may not give them the results they desire.
+Often, clients will ask for a particular feature that may or may not give them the results they desire.
 Understanding the desired result and underlying business purpose can help prevent disappointment and frustration.